LLNL/shroud/docs/reference.rst

   A value of 0 will give the shortest possible lines.
   Defaults to 72.

+C_shadow_result
+  If *true*, the api for the function result will be set to *capptr*, otherwise it will be set to *capsule*.
+In both cases, the result is passed from Fortran to the C api as an additional argument.
+With *C_shadow_result* true, a pointer to the capsule is returned as the function result.
+If *false*, the C wrapper is a ``void`` function.
+  *capptr* acts more like C library functions such as ``strcpy`` which return a pointer to the result. *capsule* makes for a simpler Fortran wrapper implementation since the function result is not used since it is identical to the result argument.

 class_baseclass
   Used to define a baseclass for a struct for *wrap_struct_as=class*".
   The baseclase must already be defined earlier in the YAML file.